Kraigie/nostrum/docs/static/Events.md

  the producer.

  2. If the event is a `Dispatch`, the payload is converted to a an atom-keyed map.
- This is done because over ETF (which Mixcord uses), map keys are sometimes binaries and sometimes strings, making it a real headache.
+ This is done because over ETF (which Nostrum uses), map keys are sometimes binaries and sometimes strings, making it a real headache.
 Additionally, with atom keys, we can use the `Map.key` notation.
 This is normally considered unsafe but a warning will be emitted if a key is unsafely converted to an atom.
 In this